uabrc/uabrc.github.io/docs/data_management/tutorial/globus_group_tutorial.md

     - The "Path" defaults to the root of the Collection.
 This may or may not be acceptable for your use case.
 Be sure to limit access to only the data that needs to be shared.
 Use the file browser available in the form to find the correct level of access.
 For now grant permission to the default.
     - In almost all cases, you will want to share with a single user.
 Use the "User" search bar to find the specific user you wish to share with.
 If they have never accessed Globus before, they will not appear in the search results.
 You can safely enter their email address to add them anyway.
 For now grant permission to yourself.
     - We recommend sending an email notification as a convenience.
     - The "read" permission must be granted, as that is the point of sharing the Collection.
 You may additionally give "write" permission to create a two-way collaboration.
 We recommend Research Cores not grant "write" permission.
-If you are using a Globus Connect Personal Endpoint, then "write" permission requires you to correctly [configure your Collection](#how-do-i-choose-specific-folders-to-share-using-globus-connect-personal) to make your shared folder writable.
+If you are using a Globus Connect Personal Collection, then "write" permission requires you to correctly [configure your Collection](#how-do-i-choose-specific-folders-to-share-using-globus-connect-personal) to make your shared folder writable.

     ![Add permissions form.](./images/gg-share-collection/003-add-permissions-form.png)